aarshsaxena/Diabetes-Prediction-Model/README.md

 Diabetes prediction model predicts that the patient is diabitic or not on the basis of features such as gender, age, hypertension, heart condition, bmi, hemoglobin, blood sugar level.
 Patient has to enter their above details and the prediction modal works and predict the case of diabetes.
 ## Features

-- Predict the price with the precision of 95%.
+- Predict the price with the accuracy of 95%.
 - Model is deployed in FastAPI.